 This approach to product development is analogous to the creative process: identifying the space for creative choice.
 The challenge for both is finding the best solution for bridging the gap between the constraints and future vision.

-Our forthcoming book will include a tool we call the Business Fit Framework (BFF), which helps a team understand their product vision and the constraints of the business model.
+Our new book includes a tool we call the Product Risk Framework (PRF), which helps a team understand their product vision and the constraints of the business model.
 Armed with this analysis they can follow a creative process and make creative choices.